 - Tile that sounds hollow in spots

-…it doesn’t prove a foundation issue, but it suggests stress somewhere—movement, poor installation, or both.
+…it doesn’t prove a foundation issue.
+Still, it suggests stress somewhere, whether that’s movement, poor installation, or both.

 Red flags that sellers sometimes “cosmetically solve”

 Buyers in competitive markets can get distracted by paint colors and new fixtures.
-Keep your eyes open for quick cosmetic fixes that may be covering symptoms.
+Instead, keep your eyes open for quick cosmetic fixes that may be covering symptoms.

 Fresh paint in one specific area

 A fully repainted interior can be normal.
-But a single wall section or one corner that looks freshly done can be worth asking about—especially if it’s near a window/door or a ceiling line.
+However, a single wall section or one corner that looks freshly done can be worth asking about, especially near a window, door, or ceiling line.

 New baseboards or trim only in certain rooms

-Selective trim replacement can be innocent (renovation) or it can be patchwork after movement repairs.
+Selective trim replacement can be innocent.
+For example, it may be part of a renovation.
+It can also be patchwork after movement repairs.

 “Recently repaired cracks” without details

-If the seller mentions repairs, the next question is: who did the work and what documentation exists?
+If the seller mentions repairs, the next question is simple: who did the work and what documentation exists?
 Receipts and scope matter.

 What to ask before you ever order the inspection